ARDUINO WIFI

 Introduction

-Using Arduino with WiFi is a great option for connecting your Arduino board wirelessly to the Internet in a few minutes.
-Connecting a device to a WiFi network is simple, no further configuration in addition to the SSID and the password are required.
+Using Arduino with WiFi is a great option for connecting the Arduino board wirelessly to the Internet in a few minutes.
+Connecting a device to a WiFi network is straightforward; no configuration beyond the SSID and password is needed.
 There are many boards with WiFi connectivity, as it provides an easy setup, without any cable requirement.
-There are a plenty of alternatives for WiFi connectivity, including shields, devices with on-board WiFi, or external modules that can be connected to the microcontroller.
+There are plenty of alternatives for WiFi connectivity, including shields, devices with on-board WiFi, or external modules that can be connected to the microcontroller.

 Arduino with WiFi Shield

-The following example will allow connecting your Arduino device with the WiFi Shield to the cloud platform in a few lines.
-Just modify the arduino_secrets.h file with your own information.
+This example will allow connecting the Arduino device with the WiFi Shield to the cloud platform in a few lines.
+The arduino_secrets.h

 #define THINGER_SERIAL_DEBUG